Kamran Ali, M.D.

-Residents participate in the Annual American College of Radiology In-Service Exam, and the annual Radiologic Physics examination (RAPHEX).
+Residents participate in the Annual American College of Radiology In-Service Exam and the annual Radiologic Physics examination (RAPHEX).
 First-year residents are given a mock ER exam prior to beginning call.
-All residents participate in an annual mock oral exam administered by the program director.
-Senior residents currently undergo an additional mock oral exam administered by subspecialty faculty members.
-The exam structure will change to reflect the new core examination format.
-Residents are allotted educational leave to attend the written and oral board exams, as well as the ACR and RAPHEX exams.
+All residents participate in an annual mock written exam administered by the program director.
+Third-year residents currently also undergo an additional mock written exam administered by subspecialty faculty members.
+The exam structure is structured to reflect the ABR core examination format.
+Residents are allotted educational leave to attend the ABR core exam, as well as the ACR and RAPHEX exams.

 Upon completion of specialty rotations, the staff will evaluate the resident using a standard written form to include the six General Competencies endorsed by the ACGME.

 This form is available to the resident for review in the program coordinator's office.
 The purpose of the evaluation is to assess performance and behavioral characteristics deemed necessary for an accomplished diagnostic radiologist.
 Resident strengths and weaknesses will be discussed with the Program Director semiannually.
 First-year residents will have a quarterly review with the program director or assistant program director, summarizing the resident's progress and emphasizing areas for improvement.
 All other residents will undergo a semi-annual review.
 At this time the resident will also be given an opportunity to address any general issues that they may have.